 The leopard was sacred to Seshat because the ancients believed it to be a hybrid of a lion and a panther (leōn + pardos).
 The Egyptians saw this nocturnal cat as being wrapped in the cosmos; its rosettes (spots) reminded them of stars.
 Leopards are also adept at climbing trees and communicate using infrasound; Seshat once sat on the sacred tree in the great hall of Heliopolis.
 As a consort of Thoth and a Lady of Letters, Seshat governed the sacred relationship between sound and space.
 To this end, she is often shown holding a measuring device: a chord disguised as a cord.
 The “stretching the cord” ritual then, occurred when priests came to make the foundations of temples using sub-sonic dimensions.

 The tree frog at Seshat’s feet is named for the constellation Rana Veris or Frog of Spring.
 This re-imagined Boötes pattern includes Arcturus and references this species of tree frog that predates the dinosaurs.
 Indeed, nocturnal frog croaks serenaded the rejuvenated Nile as it flooded every spring.
 The knowledge of Seshat, then, comes from this area of space.
+Frogs can also secrete DMT and some species are known for their psychoactive properties.

 As the intimate partner of Thoth, Seshat invites us to feel cosmic love and be one with all creation.
 We will know the deepest love if we align with her because she can open the door of heaven for us.
 If we succeed, this Osirian tradition invites us to wear a leopard-skin robe.
 This sacred pelt means we have “passed through the skin,” died and been reborn in this lifetime.